Call4Cloud | MMP-C | Autopilot | Device Preparation

 When your user has a Microsoft 365 Business premium license assigned and he/she is enrolling a new device with Autopilot the Windows 10 Pro version would be automatically converted to a Windows Business version

-As I was mentioning earlier and also by looking at the picture above, Windows 10 Pro is the bare minimum when you want to enroll a device into Azure Ad and Intune
+As I mentioned earlier and also by looking at the picture above, Windows 10 Pro is the bare minimum when you want to enroll a device into Azure Ad and Intune

 *Microsoft 365 E5

-When your user has a Microsoft 365 E5 license assigned and he/she is enrolling a new device with Autopilot your Windows 10 Pro version would be transformed into a nice Windows Enterprise version.
+When your user has a Microsoft 365 E5 license assigned and enrolls a new device with Autopilot, your Windows 10 Pro version will be transformed into a nice Windows Enterprise version.

 2. The Problem

-So if we are enrolling a new device, the only thing we should need is a valid activated Windows Pro license and we are good to go.
-If the device it’s OriginalProductKey has never been activated before upgrading to Enterprise there could be a possibility that you will need to run this PowerShell onliner to make sure the build-in product key is activated before upgrading to Enterprise.
+So, if we are enrolling a new device, the only thing we should need is a valid, activated Windows Pro license, and we are good to go.
+Suppose the device’s OriginalProductKey has never been activated before upgrading to Enterprise.
+In that case, you may need to run this PowerShell online to make sure the build-in product key is activated before upgrading to Enterprise.

 $(Get-WmiObject SoftwareLicensingService).OA3xOriginalProductKey | foreach{ if ( $null -ne $_ ) { Write-Host "Installing"$_;changepk.exe /Productkey $_ } else { Write-Host "No key present" } }